-Get an initial overview on Gopili, the website compares the pricing of different transport means whilst travelling in Europe.
+Get an initial overview on Gopili, the website compares the pricing of different transport means whilst traveling in Europe.

-Flying to France might sometimes be the only way to get to our homeland.
-However, planes emit a lot of pollutants, and one needs to think about it when catching a plane.
+Taking the plane might sometimes be the only reasonable way to get to France.
+However, planes are a very polluting means of transport, and one needs to think about it when traveling.
 That’s why we suggest you take the time to compensate your flight emissions with our partner Atmosfair.
 This is a climate protection organisation with a focus on travel that publishes climate rankings of airlines (very interesting!).
-Just have a look at their comparator, go climate conscious!
+Have a quick look at their comparator, go climate conscious!

 To learn more about this eco-friendly organisation, read our post.